BnMcGn/warflagger/src/texts/faq.md

 If in doubt, you are fine to just use the **Like** and **Dislike** flags.

-### What is the reference field for?

-Like target, reference is meant to hold an URL.
-Unlike target, it is optional.
-Use it to connect something to a target link.

-Examples:

-- If you wish to flag an opinion as **Redundant**, it's a good practice to link to the post that the opinion duplicates.
-- When replying to a **NeedsEvidence** request, you can put an answering URL in the reference field, especially if you are leaving the comment field blank.
-- The reference field is mandatory when using the **SameThing** flag to merge two discussions.

 ## Future

 ### Can OpinML be used for scientific peer review and research?